syncfusion-content/winui-docs/winui/Circular-Charts/Appearance.md

 ## Applying gradient brushes

-Gradient for the Circular chart can be set by using the [ColorModel]() property of the Circular series with the help of `LinearGradientBrush` or `RadialGradientBrush`.
+Gradient for the circular chart can be set by using the [ColorModel]() property of the series with the help of `LinearGradientBrush` or `RadialGradientBrush`.

-The following code sample and screenshot illustrates how to apply the gradient brushes for chart using the [ColorModel]() property.
+The following code sample and screenshot illustrates how to apply the gradient brushes for the chart using the [ColorModel]() property.

 {% tabs %}